hdShang/arxiv-daily/docs/cs-RO/2025-10-11/papers/251021758v3-taxonomy-and-trends-in-reinforcement-learning-for-robotics-and-contr.md

 ---
 layout: default
-title: Taxonomy and Trends in Reinforcement Learning for Robotics and Control Systems: A Structured Review
+title: "Taxonomy and Trends in Reinforcement Learning for Robotics and Control Systems: A Structured Review"
 ---

 # Taxonomy and Trends in Reinforcement Learning for Robotics and Control Systems: A Structured Review